andrewjpage/seqbox/README.md

     b. run queries in `05.test/checking_outputs.sql`

- 6. test for adding another readset to same raw sequencing.
+6. nanopore, default, not covid. test for adding another readset to same raw sequencing.

+7. nanopore, not default, not covid. test for adding another readset to same raw sequencing